 In general, weighted blankets should be about 10% of a person's body weight.
 If you're making a weighted blanket for specific needs, an occupational therapist can help you determine the best weight.
-Once you know what the total weight needs to be, multiply that out into ounces and then subtract the weight of the fabric.
+Once you know what the total weight needs to be, convert it to ounces and subtract the weight of the fabric.
 Divide the result by the number of squares in the blanket.
 This is how much weight you need in each square.
 The blanket in the photos has 209 squares with about 1 ounce of plastic filler beads in each square.

 Sew the Front and Back Together

 Then, turn the blanket right side out and open the seams.
 Starting and ending a short distance from the open side, topstitch 1/4 inch from the edge.
-Next, starting 2 inches from the open side, sew along the marked lines that were 2 inches from the fabric edge.
-Sew along the two long sides and the bottom.
+Next, starting 2 inches from the open side, sew along the marked lines that were 2 inches in from the fabric edge.
+Sew the two long sides and the bottom.
 Backstitch at the beginning and end.
-This inner topstitching will contain the grid of weighted squares.Continue to 4 of 8 below.
+This inner topstitching will contain the grid of weighted squares.

 Sew Vertical Channels in the Blanket

 Next, sew all the vertical channels on the marked lines.
 Starting at the closed bottom edge, begin your stitching just over the line of stitching that's almost 2 inches from the inner topstitching.
 End the stitching just over the top 2-inch marking, and be sure to backstitch at the beginning and end.

-When sewing these lines, it's helpful to start at the center and then sew the next lines near the center of those two sections, and so on.
-Working on the lines this way prevents the sewing from getting off track and the fabric bunching.Continue to 5 of 8 below.
+When sewing these lines, it's helpful to start at the center and then sew the next lines near the center of those sections and so on.
+Working this way helps to prevent the sewing from getting off track and the fabric from bunching.

-Fill the Channels With Weighted Stuffing Beads
+Fill a Vertical Channel With Weighted Stuffing Beads

-Shake the beads down to the bottom of the blanket.
-Depending on the fabric, some beads may stick in the channels (flannel tends to stick a lot), but don't worry about that too much.Continue to 6 of 8 below.
+Shake the beads, so there is a level amount throughout the channel.
+Depending on the fabric, some beads might stick in the channels (flannel tends to stick a lot), but don't worry about that too much.

-Sew Horizontally Across the Filled Channels
+Sew Horizontally Across the Filled Channel